 I can't help myself.
 Whenever we go on holiday anywhere, I just have to hunt up food that's truly local.

 Our trip to Kent was no exception.
 We stopped in pubs, stuck our noses into bakeries and delis, and took a look at farm shops and farmers markets.
-It's always as if I have to find my very own taste of Kent to remind me of days out, afternoon teas and great pub lunches!
+It's always as if I have to a taste of Kent to remind me of days out, afternoon teas and great pub lunches!

 Kent, often called the Garden of England, is justly famous for its fresh produce.
 There are apples and cherries, berries and beans, asparagus and oysters, whitebait and samphire, cobnuts and marsh lamb.